Guano: Imperialism

 The demand for guano led the United States to pass the Guano Islands Act in 1856, which gave U.S. citizens discovering a source of guano on an unclaimed island exclusive rights to the deposits.
 In 1857, the U.S. began annexing uninhabited islands in the Pacific and Caribbean, totaling nearly 100, though some islands claimed under the Act did not end up having guano mining operations established on them.
-Several of these islands are still officially U.S. territories.
-Conditions on annexed guano islands were poor for workers, resulting in a rebellion on Navassa Island in 1889 where black workers killed their white overseers.
+Several of these islands remain U.S. territories.
+Conditions on annexed guano islands were poor for workers, resulting in a 1889 rebellion on Navassa Island, where black workers killed their white overseers.
 In defending the workers, lawyer Everett J. Waring argued that the men could not be tried by U.S. law because the guano islands were not legally part of the country.
 The case went to the Supreme Court of the United States where it was decided in Jones v.
 United States (1890).
 The Court decided that Navassa Island and other guano islands were legally part of the U.S. American historian Daniel Immerwahr claimed that by establishing these land claims as constitutional, the Court laid the "basis for the legal foundation for the U.S. empire".
-The Guano Islands Act is now considered "America's first imperialist experiment".

 Other countries also used their desire for guano as a reason to expand their empires.
 The United Kingdom claimed Kiritimati and Malden Island for the British Empire.
 Others nations that claimed guano islands included Australia, France, Germany, Hawaii, Japan, and Mexico.

 Decline and resurgence

 In 1913, a factory in Germany began the first large-scale synthesis of ammonia using German chemist Fritz Haber's catalytic process.
-The scaling of this energy-intensive process meant that farmers could cease practices such as crop rotation with nitrogen-fixing legumes or the application of naturally derived fertilizers such as guano.
-The international trade of guano and nitrates such as Chile saltpetre declined as artificially synthesized fertilizers became more widely used.
+The scaling of this energy-intensive process meant that farmers could cease practices such as crop rotation with nitrogen-fixing legumes or the application of naturally derived fertilisers such as guano.
+The international trade of guano and nitrates such as Chile saltpetre declined as artificially synthesised fertilisers became more widely used.
 With the rising popularity of organic food in the twenty-first century, the demand for guano has started to rise again.